 In 2008, Jason was recruited to join a False Claims Act litigation boutique, where he worked closely with the firm's namesake and his future partner - Julie Bracker.
 After eight years of working together as a dynamic and nationally-recognized team in the qui tam arena, Jason and Julie partnered to open Bracker & Marcus LLC in January 2015.

 Jason has lived in the metro Atlanta area for most of his life, and as a result is passionate about improving his local community.
-Jason's charitable endeavors include being a member of Keep Roswell Beautiful, twice organizing an annual North Fulton County First Responders Appreciation Event, and raising thousands of dollars for childhood cancer research with the St. Baldrick's Foundation.
+Jason's charitable endeavors include performing pro bono work for the Southern Center for Human Rights, being a member of Keep Roswell Beautiful, twice organizing an annual North Fulton County First Responders Appreciation Event, and raising thousands of dollars for childhood cancer research with the St. Baldrick's Foundation.